Skip to content

 Backend contract

-Your backend implements four endpoints.
+Your backend implements two-to-four required endpoints (plus one optional).
 The library calls them; they call Attesto.
 This page documents the exact request/response shapes the library expects.

 Implementing a custom transport?